-Parents/Caregivers are asked to contact the College via SMS 0438 433 333 or email absentees@sac.sa.edu.au before 9:00am on the first day of absence so that teachers can be notified of the possible length of absence.
+Parents/Caregivers should contact the College via SMS 0438 433 333, by telephone 8217 3200 or email absentees@sac.sa.edu.au before 9:00am on the first day of absence so that teachers can be notified of the possible length of absence.
 Parents/Caregivers will be contacted if a student fails to arrive at school without notice of absence.
-Parents/Caregivers are requested to write a note in their daughter's student diary explaining the reason for absence.
-This must be shown to the Home Class teacher when the student returns to school.